Dominik Hašek: Return to and second tenure with the Red Wings (2006–2008)

 reportedly turning down $5 million for salary cap room for the rest of the Red Wings' roster.

-During the 2007–08 season, Hašek was replaced by backup Chris Osgood, who had originally been waived by the Red Wings to make way for Hašek as the teams starting goaltender before the 2001–02 season.
+During the 2007–08 season, Hašek was replaced by backup Chris Osgood, who he had replaced in 2002 as the teams starting goaltender.
 When Hašek recovered and got back into his stride, Detroit chose to alternate goaltenders in tandem instead of designating either as the backup.
 Detroit head coach Mike Babcock announced that Hašek was to start in the 2008 playoffs.
 Through the first two games against the Nashville Predators, the Red Wings were victorious, but after a lackluster performance in the next two, Osgood was in goal for the remainder of the playoffs.
 Despite expressing disappointment at losing his starting position, Hašek maintained his professionalism in practice and continued to support his teammates, with Darren McCarty citing a close relationship between Hašek and Osgood.
-Eventually the Red Wings beat the Penguins in six games for the Stanley Cup.
+Eventually the Red Wings beat the Pittsburgh Penguins in six games for the Stanley Cup, winning his second and last championship as the backup goaltender for the team in his final NHL season.

 On 9 June 2008, Hašek announced his retirement from the NHL, only five days after winning his second Stanley Cup with the Red Wings, saying he lacked the motivation for another year in the NHL.
 With Osgood, the two were awarded the William M. Jennings Trophy for fewest goals against on a team in the season.